Chapter 10: None Might Buy or Sell

 Revelation 13:15 describes escalation: "cause that as many as would not worship the image of the beast should be killed."

 Scripture does not provide dates or mechanisms.
 It describes outcomes.
 The Council of Laodicea shows the pattern has operated before.
-Current Sunday legislation shows the legal framework exists.
-The Vatican's position shows the religious rationale continues.
+Current Sunday legislation shows that the legal framework exists.
+The Vatican’s position shows the religious rationale continues.

 Whether enforcement expands, and how, remains to be seen.
 Scripture describes what the test, by this interpretation, may require.
 History shows what the test has required before.
 The choice between God’s commandment and human tradition is the same choice faced by Shadrach, Meshach, and Abednego before the golden image.